Programmer-Shivansh/ChickNchat/README.md

 ## Contact

-If you have any questions or need assistance with the MSN project, please feel free to contact the maintainers: <hello@stormix.co>
+If you have any questions or need assistance with the ChickNchat project, please feel free to contact the maintainers: <hello@stormix.co>